Adam-B6/Projects/TicTacToe/README.md

 -------------------------------------
 - The program accepts mouse interaction (touchscreen may work)

+- Game plays on a web page via Google Chrome (other web browsers may work)

 - Run using a live server on Visual Studio Code (other IDEs may work)
 ----------------------------------------------------------------------------------